MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

 In the **Program Roles** section, you'll see and set how [User Roles](https://go.microsoft.com/fwlink/?linkid=2230740) have been permissioned to see survey results.

-### View Program Roles already set up with reporting permissions
+### View Program Roles already permissioned to see feedback for this program

 Roles already set up for this program are listed under the **Program Roles** row, each displaying on its own row.
 **Select the row** to view what has been configured for that role.
 In the example below, the Manager row was previously configured and you can see what permissions have been assigned.
 Assigned permissions include:

- - **Reporting View** - Whether the manager has been granted [Live or Phased access](https://go.microsoft.com/fwlink/?linkid=2230747)
+ - **Reporting View** - Whether the manager has been granted [Live or Phased access](https://go.microsoft.com/fwlink/?linkid=2230747).
- - **Concierge Visibility** - Whether this User Role will see the [Manager Concierge]( https://go.microsoft.com/fwlink/?linkid=2231115) feature on their dashboard
+ - **Concierge Visibility** - Whether this User Role will see the [Manager Concierge]( https://go.microsoft.com/fwlink/?linkid=2231115) feature on their dashboard.
  - **Broader Team Insights** - Whether a high-level summary of this User Role's survey results are visible to their direct reports or roll-up hierarchy.
-[Learn about Broader Team Inights](https://go.microsoft.com/fwlink/?linkid=2231012)
+[Learn about Broader Team Inights](https://go.microsoft.com/fwlink/?linkid=2231012).
- - **Default Dashboard** - [Team Summary]( https://go.microsoft.com/fwlink/?linkid=2231116)is the default Viva Glint manager dashboard experience.
+ - **Default Dashboard** - [Team Summary]( https://go.microsoft.com/fwlink/?linkid=2231116) is the default Viva Glint manager dashboard experience.
 That can be changed by using the dropdown menu to select a different report; only one report is available if not using Team Summary.

+ > [!IMPORTANT]
+ > Company Admin roles should have the [Executive Summary dashboard](https://go.microsoft.com/fwlink/?linkid=2231010).

  - **Report Template Access** - The individual reports this User Role can view.
 Select the **X** to delete a report or use the Search box to add a report.
-[Learn more about Viva Glint reports available](https://go.microsoft.com/fwlink/?linkid=2231109).
+[Learn about Viva Glint reports](https://go.microsoft.com/fwlink/?linkid=2231109).

 :::image type="content" source="../../media/glint/program-summary-reporting-add-manager-example.png" alt-text="Screenshot that shows how to access Reporting in Program Summary.":::

-### Add Program Roles
+### Add Program Roles to permission them to see feedback for this program

 To add Uer Roles to a program, select **Add Role**.
 The dropdown menu displays User Roles already created within the [User Role feature](https://go.microsoft.com/fwlink/?linkid=2230740).
-Select any roles you want to have reporting permissions for this program.
+Select any roles that should have reporting permissions for this program.
 The User Role name will now appear as it's own row.

 >[!TIP]
 >Use the up or down arrow to view or close permissions set up for each role.

 :::image type="content" source="../../media/glint/setup/program-summary-reporting-add-role.png" alt-text="Screenshot of Program Roles and the Add Role feature.":::

-## Follow these steps to customize dashboards for roles

-To give extra User Roles access to view this program's survey results:

-1. Select **Add Role**.

-   > [!NOTE]
-   > User Roles need to be created first to appear.
-Refer to [Set Up User Roles](https://go.microsoft.com/fwlink/?linkid=2230740).

-2. Select the desired **Reporting Access:**

-   1. **Live Access**: Roles have full access to results as they come in, and when surveys are completed.
-   2. **Phased Access**: Roles don't have automatic access to Live or completed surveys until they're granted access by the admin, on a per program case.
-This access does allow retained access to previous surveys and other data inside Viva Glint programs.

-3. Toggle **Concierge Visibility** to enable or disable Manager Concierge.
-[Visit Manager Concierge for a deeper dive](https://go.microsoft.com/fwlink/?linkid=2231115).

-   > [!TIP]
-   > Use Manager Concierge for your manager to get the most out of their survey feedback.

-4. Toggle **Broader Team Insights** to enable or disable a roll-up level of survey results that can be visible to managers if they haven't met survey confidentiality thresholds within their team.
-[Visit Broader Team Insights for a deeper dive](https://go.microsoft.com/fwlink/?linkid=2231012).

-5. Team Conversations is enabled by default.
-Toggle to **OFF** to disable this feature.

-6. Select the desired **Dashboard Default** from the dropdown menu.

-   > [!TIP]
-   > Company Admin roles should have the [Executive Summary dashboard](https://go.microsoft.com/fwlink/?linkid=2231010) and all others should have [Team Summary](https://go.microsoft.com/fwlink/?linkid=2231210).

-7. Recommended reports will prepopulate.
-To add extra **Report Template Access**, use the **Search** field.
-Select the **X** next to the report to remove a Report Template access.

-8. If you need to delete a role for this survey, select **Delete Role** in that role box.

-9. Repeat the steps for each extra role.

-## Finish additional reporting setup
+## Set up reporting for this program
+There are six fields to set up for your program.

 ### Aggregate Indices

+For most surveys, using aggregate indices is not recommended.
+For surveys with a large number of items, however, it can make sense to group similar questions into aggregates.
+Typically, these are statistically validated constructs which contain highly correlated questions.
+Only rating-type questions can be a part of aggregate indices.

 If adding an Aggregate Index: